mrismanaziz/Reforestation/README.md

-## What do you call a cow with no legs?
-Ground beef.
+## I used to be a banker, but I lost interest.